Who Is Felicity Huffman?

 A resident of Los Angeles, Felicity Huffman has been married to actor and director William H. Macy since 1997.
 The couple has two daughters, Sofia and Georgia.

-Arrest for College Admissions Scam
+Arrest for College Admissions Scandal

 On March 12, 2019, Huffman was arrested along with Full House actress Lori Loughlin and another four dozen individuals as part of a widespread college admissions scam that involved parents paying bribes to boost their children's chances of attending elite colleges.